anish0123/SSSF-Week1Assignment/README.md

 # SSSF week 1 exercise.
-Submit to Oma

 This REST API is based on the API done in 2nd year course 'Basic Concepts of Web Applications'/'Web ohjelmoinnin perusteet'